SIMBa: System Identification Methods leveraging Backpropagation: Conclusion

 \section{Conclusion}

 In this paper, we extended the SIMBa toolbox to allow for prior system knowledge integration into the identified state-space matrices, going beyond standard stability conditions.
-Leveraging novel free parametrizations of Schur matrices to ensure the stability of the identified model despite enforcing desired properties, such as sparsity, we showed how SIMBa outperforms traditional SI methods, and often by more than $25\%$.
-Notably, this performance gap grew to $50\%$ when SIMBa had access to prior knowledge about the system, which cannot be enforced by traditional input-output system identification methods.
-Furthermore, on a real-world robot data set, SIMBa often improved state-of-the-art input-state identification methods by more than $70\%$, with the gap widening as more and more training data became available.
+Leveraging novel free parametrizations of Schur matrices to ensure the stability of the identified model despite enforcing \old{desired properties, such as sparsity,}predefined sparsity patterns or known values of the state-space matrices, we showed how SIMBa outperforms traditional stable SI methods, and often by more than $25\%$. \old{Notably, this performance gap grew to $50\%$ when SIMBa had access to prior knowledge about the system, which cannot be enforced by traditional input-output system identification methods.}\new{Throughout our experiments, this performance gap increased significantly when sparsity patterns or known values of the state-space matrices needed to be respected, in which case MATLAB often failed to recover meaningful solutions while SIMBa still achieved state-of-the-art accuracy.} Furthermore, on a real-world robot data set, SIMBa often improved state-of-the-art input-state identification methods by more than $70\%$, with the gap widening as more \old{and more }training data became available.

 On the other hand, the significant and consistent performance gains observed across the different numerical experiments proposed in this work come with a large computational burden.
 SIMBa indeed incurred training times ranging from several minutes to two hours in the various case studies.
 While this might be alleviated in practice by reducing the number of training epochs, augmenting the step size, or initializing SIMBa with matrices known to perform well, it is important to note that the latter does not necessarily improve the final performance.